apache/trafficserver/doc/admin-guide/plugins/access_control.en.rst

 **<14>** When the origin_ responds with a valid access token in ``TokenRespHdr`` the CDN_ sets the ``TokenCookie`` by using a ``302 Redirect`` response with a ``Location`` header containing the URI of original UA_ request.

-In this way the after the initial failure the UA_ request is repeated with a valid access token and can be safely cached in the CDN_ cache (if the object is catchable)
+In this way the after the initial failure the UA_ request is repeated with a valid access token and can be safely cached in the CDN_ cache (if the object is cacheable)

 The support of this use case is still not implemented.